 Swimming 'camps' of swimming instruction over four consecutive days for maximum outcomes for students.

-Showcase Days at the end of term.
+Show case Days at the end of term.

 Transition Programs - Year 6 students participate in visits to Oakey High School and Highfields College, as part of a Transition Program.
-Prep-Preps are invited to join in classroom activities after attending Playgroup on Wednesdays in Term 4.
+Prep-Preps invited to join in classroom activities after attending Playgroup on Wednesdays in Term 4.

 Camps - Every other year, Whole School Camps are offered to all students from P-6.
-The 2016 Whole School Camp was held at Currumbin Farm School in June.
+Next camp to be held in Term 3.
+2018.